varlardohaeris/emacs-archives/emacswiki/info+-readme.txt

      or an `Info-toggle-fontify-*' command.
 For example, command `Info-toggle-fontify-emphasis' toggles option
      `Info-fontify-emphasis-flag'.

+   - You can define specific highlighting for individual manuals.
+     To do this, you `put' the regexp you want for a given regexp variable on the manual symbol.
+For example, if MY-REGEXP is a regexp string then this defines the regexp to use for a quotation as being MY-REGEXP, but only for the Elisp manual:

+       (put 'elisp 'info-quotation-regexp MY-REGEXP)

+     Then you can toggle that highlighting separately, using command `Info-toggle-fontify-local-quotation'.
+There's such a
+     command for each regexp variable.
+When you toggle a particular kind of manual-local highlighting OFF in the current manual, the global highlighting of that kind takes over there.

+     Instead of explicitly setting the variable value for a manual using `put', you can just use the local toggle command (such as `Info-toggle-fontify-local-quotation') with a prefix arg.
+     That prompts you for the regexp to use locally, for the current manual.

+     You can also use such local highlighting to just turn OFF the global highlighting for a given regexp variable.
+To do that, use a prefix arg with the toggle command, and when prompted for the regexp, type `$-'.
+That's a regexp that cannot match anything.
+When using Lisp, use the value of constant `info-nomatch' - that prevents even trying to match.
+For
+     example:

+       (put 'some-manual 'info-isolated-quote-regexp info-nomatch)

+     This is already done by default for the isolated-quote regexp variables, for several manuals that don't involve (much) Elisp code with such chars: `ada', `bovine', `calc', `emacs-gnutls', `epa', `eshell', `eww', `info', `nxml', `pcl-cvs', `smtpmail', `srecode', `todo-mode', `wisent'.
+The manuals you have may well be different from those Emacs provides by default, and you might want to add or remove such highlighting.

  * Optionally showing breadcrumbs in the mode line or the header line, or both.
 See where you are in the Info hierarchy, and